National Pediatric Cardiology Quality Improvement Collaborative (NPC-QIC)

 Project Timeline: 2009-Present

 Harnessing the power of the collaborative learning network, NPC-QIC practices methodology aligned with the Model for Improvement (an improvement science method developed and endorsed by the Institute for Healthcare Improvement).
-It is with this approach that patients, clinicians and researchers all work together to improve the outcomes of care for children with congenital heart disease.
+It is with this approach that patients, clinicians, and researchers all work together to improve the outcomes of care for children with congenital heart disease/defects.

 Since inception, NPC-QIC has developed and supported a robust national registry comprised of clinical process and outcome data on the care of infants in the “interstage” period.
 Using this data, The Collaborative has been able to engage pediatric cardiology programs across the nation and implement quality improvement strategies to standardize and improve care for these infants.
 We identified a growth bundle of several factors that contribute to improved growth during the interstage – a time period of particularly poor growth for these infants.

-Importantly, the registry data document a significant reduction in interstage mortality for infants cared for by teams participating in the collaborative.
+Importantly, the registry data documents a significant reduction in interstage mortality for infants cared for by teams participating in the collaborative.

 Cumulative aggregate interstage mortality for these infants decreased from 9.5% to 5.1%, a relative reduction of 46%.
 We estimate this to be approximately 44 lives saved, or the equivalent of two classrooms of kindergartners.
 Performance on key process measures also improved.
 The Collaborative was able to conclude that this reduction in mortality was most likely related to improved reliability of key care processes (e.g. care transition and care coordination planning).